geins-io/geins-sdk/apps/docs/packages/crm/index.md

 The `@geins/crm` package provides functionalities for a logged-in user experience.
 It includes features such as authentication, user registration, forgot password, user profile management, and order status and history.

-The package also allows users to get specific content from the `@geins/cms` and get special promotions or pricelists fron the `@geins/pim` package.

 ## Overview

 The `@geins/crm` package allows you to add logged-in user functionalities to your application.
 It includes the following features: